Improve Executive Presence in the Digital Era

 punctuality at interview

-It should go without saying, but it is never acceptable to be late to an interview.
-This is such a common standard that some employers will refuse to interview a candidate if he or she is even one or two minutes late.
+It should go without saying, but it is never acceptable to be late for an interview.
+This is such a common standard that some employers will refuse to interview a candidate if they are even one or two minutes late.

 Other than interviews, there are many contexts where first impressions and punctuality go hand in hand.
 For example, consider the early stages of a partnership or a deal.
 If the person with whom you are negotiating walks into a meeting 10 minutes late, would you trust them to stay organized and present throughout your relationship?
 The answer is likely no. In this case, something as harmless as a bad habit can ruin a business relationship before it even begins.